tsahara/r7rs/content/ref.md

 %    Mary-Claire van Leunen.
 %    {\em A Handbook for Scholars.}
 %    Knopf, 1978.
-% I think the references list would look better in ``open'' format,
+% I think the references list would look better in "open" format,
 % i.e. with the three blocks for each entry appearing on separate
 % lines.
 I used the compressed format for SIGPLAN in the interest of
 % space.
 In open format, when a block runs over one line,